 So my guess is that Hobbico is sold and survives in some form, although maybe it won't remain in Champaign, IL, but spare a thought for the 700 or so current and former employees who are going to see a good chunk of their retirement savings wiped out by this move.
 Note that, like stocks in 401k's, ESOPs are not covered by US Federal government pension guarantees.

-- Rick Griewski, wunwinglow and CATCplSlade like this
+- Rick Griewski, wunwinglow, Martinnfb and 1 other like this

 Posted 13 January 2018 - 06:12 PM

 This is very believable, and certainly not without precedent in the business world.